zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

       came.
       2. Output *[CS05_INCONSISTENT_DELEGATION]*.

-7. If the *Undelegated Data* set is non-empty then for each name server name in the set do:
+7. If *Child Zone* is not the root zone (".") and the *Undelegated Data* set is non-empty then for each name server name in the set do:
     1. If the name server name is [In-Domain] then do:
        1. If no glue (address) data is present for the name server name, then output *[CS05_MISSING_GLUE_FOR_NS_UNDEL]* with the name server name.